Supply Chain Planning Processes to Optimize Ecommerce Logistics

 There are several moving parts and people involved in the ecommerce supply chain.
 With that said, unexpected delays and issues are unavoidable.
 Supply chain planning helps to prepare for the unexpected so you can respond effectively and still provide the best customer experience possible.

-This might include diversifying your supplier network, calculating how much safety stock to have on hand, or partnering with a 3PL like ShipBob that can help optimize your supply chain.
+This might include diversifying your supplier network, calculating how much safety stock to have on hand, or leveraging a partner like ShipBob that can help optimize your supply chain.